-UPDATE: This blog was originally published on Jan.
-2, 2022, and updated on Dec.
-13, 2022 with new information.
-The new year is here!
-What are your plans for your child care center in 2023?
+The new year is almost here!
+What are your plans for your child care center in 2024?

 Choosing goals is an important part of running a successful daycare.
 Why?
 Because they give child care professionals direction and something to aim for.